famouswelshman/16bit-reviews/README.md

 * Materialize (Pre built page layout)

 # User Stories:
-* Visitors can want to know more about the content of the site.
+* Visitors want to know more about the content of the site.
 * New visitors want to easily navigate the website.
-* Users want to register their details on the site to be able to add reviews and rate the game.
+* Users want to register their details on the site to be able to add their own reviews.
+* User wants to be able to search the home page for review information using text search words such as game name or console name.
 * The user wants to be able to view other user reviews.
-* User wants to be directed to where they can buy the game.
+* Users want to be able to edit and delete their own reviews.
+* User wants security features in place so that other users cannot edit or delete their own reviews.

 ## Features:
 * User friendly, responsive site that loads quickly and is intuitive.
 Immediately displays the content and shows the purpose of this application.
-* Simple Navbar to quickly navigate to the relevant page and that is also collapsable for smaller media.
+* Simple Navbar to quickly navigate to the relevant pages that is also collapsable for smaller media.
 * Search and filter feature to display relevant reviews based on category search items.
 * Users can add, edit or delete their own reviews and can view other users reviews but cannot edit or delete.